louismarcel90/louismarcel90/README.md

 While these projects are independent initiatives, they are designed to mirror real-world scale and constraints:

-- Designed auditable decision workflows supporting 100+ concurrent records across multiple ownership domains, mirroring real organizational scale and review processes
+- Designed and validated architectures supporting **10k+ requests/second**, with clear backpressure, rate limiting, and failure isolation strategies
-- Validated architectures against real-world failure modes observed in production systems, ensuring long-term data integrity, safe rollbacks, and schema evolution
+- Built **auditable decision and access workflows spanning 5 ownership domains**, ensuring traceability, accountability, and compliance across organizational boundaries

 ---